 Harrisson's Dogfish, Centrophorus harrissoni McCulloch 1915

 Harrisson's Dogfish, Centrophorus harrissoni.
-Source: CSIRO National Fish Collection.
-License: CC BY Attribution
+Source: Australian National Fish Collection, CSIRO.
+License: CC by Attribution-NonCommercial-ShareAlike

-A small grey to greyish-brown shark with a paler underside, and a dark anterior blotch and a white margin on the dorsal fins.
+A small grey to greyish-brown shark with a paler underside, a dark anterior blotch and a white margin on both dorsal fins, and greenish eyes.
+The pectoral fins have elongate posterior tips, and the second dorsal fin is smaller than the first.

 Harrisson's Dogfish, Centrophorus harrissoni McCulloch 1915